Your toilet tank can leak without any warning signs. This can lead to wastage of water and weak pressure when you flush.

 Step 3: Unscrewing the flush valve

 Keep hold of the nuts below the bowl with your wrench.
-Then unscrew the two rubber bolts at the side of the flush valve with a screwdriver.
+Then, a screwdriver was used to unscrew the two rubber bolts at the side of the flush valve.
 Do not put too much pressure as the tank can crack or break with it.

 Step 4: Installing a new valve